-The Lab started its activity in spring 2005 working in cooperation with Volkswagen Research Center basically through Research Master Theses projects.
+The Lab started its activity in spring 2005 working in cooperation with Volkswagen Research Center in Wolfsburg.
 In 2011 the Lab moved to Leuphana University of Lueneburg and in spring 2012 continued its activity there.
 The main mission of the Lab is that of appling fundamental researches to the development of new control structures and algorithms for technical systems.

 Mercorelli, P., Rode, M., and Terwiesch, P., „Feedback control method, e.g. for regulation of the contact force between a current collector and a power wire in electrically driven vehicles, wherein a narrow band filter range is matched to measurement signal properties„, Applicant: ABB Research Ltd (CH), DE10258921 (A1), 2004.